cp-algorithms/cp-algorithms/src/algebra/continued-fractions.md

 0 & 0 & \dots & -1 & x_0
 \end{bmatrix}_{\textstyle .}$$

 This polynomial is also known as [the continuant](https://en.wikipedia.org/wiki/Continuant_(mathematics)) due to its close relation with continued fraction.
 Noteworthy, the determinant of such matrix won't change if the sequence on the main diagonal is reversed.
-This gives us the alternative formula to compute continuants:
+This gives us an alternative formula to compute the continuant:

 $$P_k(a_0, \dots, a_k) = a_k P_{k-1}(a_0, \dots, a_{k-1}) + P_{k-2}(a_0, \dots, a_{k-2}).$$